 Sue grew up in Center City Philadelphia but has now spent more than half her life in Virginia.
-She received a Bachelor of Science in Natural Resources from Cornell University and then spent more than 20 years as a consultant in environmental policy and communications to assist federal agencies in Washington, DC.
+She received a Bachelor of Science in Natural Resources from Cornell University and spent more than 20 years as a consultant in environmental policy and communications to assist federal agencies in Washington, DC.
 She later obtained her Master of Arts in Writing from the Johns Hopkins University, where she is now a faculty member.
 Sue's varied interests are reflected in her writing--from Civil War history to weather catastrophes to personal friendships and travel journeys.